J.D. Davis Player Props: Giants vs. Reds

-On Monday, J.D.
-Davis (.225 on-base percentage in past 10 games, 122 points below season-long percentage) and the San Francisco Giants face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 7:10 PM ET.
+J.D.
+Davis -- with an on-base percentage of .225 in his past 10 games, 122 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Luke Weaver on the mound, on July 18 at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Pirates.
+In his previous game he had a one-hit performance (1-for-4) against the Pirates.

 J.D.
 Davis Game Info & Props vs. the Reds